Vertech Academy LogoVERTECH

 Can I use Notion AI to write my essays?

-You can use Notion AI to brainstorm ideas, build outlines, and edit grammar — but do not use it to generate essay text you submit as your own work.
-That crosses the same academic integrity line as any other AI tool and carries the same consequences.
-Use Notion AI for organizing your thinking and improving clarity.
+You can use it to brainstorm, outline, and edit, but do not use it to generate essay text you submit as your own.
+That crosses the same plagiarism line as any other AI tool.
+Use Notion AI for organizing your thoughts and improving clarity.
 Write the actual content yourself.
-For the full ethical workflow, see our guide on using AI for research papers without plagiarizing.
+See our guide on using AI for research papers without plagiarizing for the full ethical workflow.

 #Notion AI#Student Productivity#Note Taking#Organization#Study Setup#Free Tools